Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-We have a strong Lead Mentor and mentoring program for our Novice and Novice +1 and +2 teachers.
-They all have great mentors.
+- HCE's Lead Mentor and mentoring program for our Novice and Novice +1 and +2 teachers is strategic and provides support to retain teachers and positively impact student achievement.

 Problem Statements Identifying Staff Recruitment and Retention Needs